Muhammad bin Nayef: Early career

-Prince Muhammad met with British Prime Minister David Cameron in January 2013.
-He then met with U.S. President Barack Obama in Washington, D.C. on 14 January 2013.
-They discussed issues of security and regional developments.
+In January 2013, Prince Muhammad met with British Prime Minister David Cameron in London. and U.S. President Barack Obama in Washington.
 In late January 2013, Prince Muhammad announced that Saudi women would be allowed to work at the Saudi intelligence agency.

 In February 2014, Prince Muhammad replaced Bandar bin Sultan, then intelligence chief of Saudi Arabia, and was placed in charge of Saudi intelligence in Syria.
 Muhammad was assisted in this effort by Prince Mutaib bin Abdullah, the minister of the Saudi Arabian National Guard.

+Until his ouster in June 2017, Muhammad bin Nayef had spent 15 years as Saudi Arabia's most influential security official; he maintained close connections with American and British intelligence communities.
 On 10 February 2017, the U.S. Central Intelligence Agency (CIA) granted its "George Tenet Medal" to Prince Muhammad for what the agency called his "excellent intelligence performance, in the domain of counter-terrorism and his unbound contribution to realize world security and peace".
 The medal, named after George Tenet, CIA's longest-serving director, from 1996 to 2004, was handed to him by the newly appointed CIA director Mike Pompeo during a reception ceremony in Riyadh in the presence of minister of defense Mohammed bin Salman Al Saud.
 It was the first reaffirmation of ties between the Islamic monarchy and United States since President Donald Trump took office on 20 January 2017.
 The reception was attended by senior civil and military officials and by the U.S. Charge d'affaires to the Kingdom, Christopher Hensel.
 Prince Muhammed and Pompeo discussed security with Turkish officials, and said Saudi Arabia's relationship with the U.S. is "historic and strategic".
 He added that the move shows Washington's recognition of what he called Riyadh's anti-terrorism efforts.